VM UK PLC Group Tax Strategy 2021

 Attitude towards Tax Planning

+VM UK PLC is a signatory to the Code of Practice on Taxation for Banks.
+HMRC has confirmed that, in its opinion, the Group is meeting all its obligations under this Code.
 The Group will only undertake tax planning in the context of wider business activities having a commercial, economic basis.
 We do not promote avoidance or aggressive tax planning arrangements to customers or third parties, and where we offer tax-advantaged products, such as ISA savings products, it is only where the tax consequences of these products are both clear and consistent with the intentions of Parliament.

-The Group has an in-house tax department, staffed by qualified, experienced tax professionals, which undertakes the great majority of tax activities.
+The Group has an in-house tax department, staffed by qualified, experienced tax professionals, which undertakes the majority of tax activities.
 However, we recognise that tax is an increasingly complex area and it may, on occasion, be appropriate to seek external views.
 Tax planning or structuring advice may be sought in the context of complex transactions, principally to provide challenge to technical interpretation and ensure compliance with relevant statute and to ensure that business decisions are undertaken in the full knowledge of current and likely interpretations of legislation and guidance.

 Level of Risk